bretton/minio-sampler/README.md

 Eight (8) virtual drives will be created of this size, so ensure you have sufficient disk space!

-A basic check is done to see if the input figures can be catered to, on init.
+A basic check is done to see if the input figures can be catered to, on running `minsampler init <name>`.

+## Dashboards

+The default dashboard with links to all the included tools is `http://ACCESSIP`.
+There is a default index.html with links.

+Where `https` is applicable, please accept the self-signed certificate.
+You might need to do this twice, even refresh, to get the minio dashboard.

+### Minio Dashboard

+The Minio web interface is available via nginx reverse proxy at `https://ACCESSIP:19000` for the IP address set in ACCESSIP variable of `config.ini`.

+Accept the self-signed certificate TWICE.
+First is for nginx, second minio.
+Remember, this is not a production-ready environment.

+Login with user `sampler` and `samplerpasswordislong` to access the dashboard.

+You can now create a bucket and explore settings.

+### Grafana Dashboard

+The Grafana web interface is available via nginx reverse proxy at `http://ACCESSIP:3000` for the IP address set in ACCESSIP variable of `config.ini`.